dotnet/android/Documentation/guides/DotNet5.md

 ## Default file inclusion

-Default Android related file globbing behavior is defined in `Microsoft.Android.Sdk.DefaultItems.props`.
+Default Android related file globbing behavior is defined in `Microsoft.Android.Sdk.DefaultItems.targets`.
+This behavior can be disabled for Android items by setting `$(EnableDefaultAndroidItems)` to `false`, or all default item inclusion behavior can be disabled by setting `$(EnableDefaultItems)` to `false`.

 ## dotnet cli